borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 Each configuration file is interpreted independently, as if you ran borgmatic for each configuration file one at a time.
 In other words, borgmatic does not perform any merging of configuration files by default.
-If you'd like borgmatic to merge your configuration files, see below about configuration includes.
+If you'd like borgmatic to merge your configuration files, for instance to avoid duplication of settings, see below about configuration includes.

 Additionally, the `~/.config/borgmatic.d/` directory works the same way as `/etc/borgmatic.d`.